freddorn/North-American-Vacation/README.md

 #### Testing the main page:

 1. Checked the functionality of the Google Maps and Google Places API's for proper operation.
 2. Checked the functionality of the EmailJS API for ptoper operation making sure emails from the contact form came through with all the form fields complete.
 3. Made sure the page was responsive at different screen sizes, with the different elements of the page stacking up on each other, below the screen size of medium.
+4. When selecting a country to search, made sure that country was zoomed in on, on the map.
+5. In the City search field, made sure that only cities for the country chosen show up.
+6. For the Type of search radio buttons, made sure that either accomodations, restaurants/bars or tourist attractions show in the results table, depending on which of the 3 categories that was chosen.
+7. Made sure that all of the results, were shown in the results table.
+8. Verified that the reset button, cleared the search results and reset the map back to the default United States.

 #### More Testing:

 1. Used the Chrome Dev tools for most of the responsive testing.
 2. Tested with a device of each of the 5 Bootstrap screen sizes.
 (Extra small to Extra Large)
 3. Tested with the Chrome, Firefox and Safari browsers.

 ## Deployment